lucasyule2212/dev-store/README.md

 # DevStore

-Project of an modern e-commerce using Next 13 features with payment simulation using Stripe.
+Project of a modern e-commerce using Next 13 features with payment simulation using Stripe.

 ## Author